 Income items and expenses are translated at the average exchange rate in effect during the period.
-Unrealized translation gains and losses are recorded as a cumulative translation adjustment, which is included in the Consolidated Statements of Redeemable Convertible Preferred Stock and Stockholders' Equity (Deficit) as a component of accumulated other comprehensive income (loss).
-Adjustments that arise from exchange rate changes on transactions denominated in a currency other than the local currency are included in Other income (expense), net in the Consolidated Statements of Operations and Comprehensive Income (Loss) as settled.
+Unrealized translation gains and losses are recorded as a cumulative translation adjustment, which is included in the Consolidated Statements of Stockholders' Equity as a component of accumulated other comprehensive income.
+Adjustments that arise from exchange rate changes on transactions denominated in a currency other than the local currency are included in Other income, net in the Consolidated Statements of Operations and Comprehensive Income as settled.

-Comprehensive income (loss) is defined as a change in equity of a business enterprise during a period, resulting from transactions from nonowner sources.
-The Company had unrealized gains and losses from foreign currency translation of iTeos Belgium during the years ended December 31, 2021 and 2020, which meets the criteria as other comprehensive income (loss) and, therefore, the Company has reported comprehensive income (loss) and net income (loss).
+Comprehensive income is defined as a change in equity of a business enterprise during a period, resulting from transactions from non-owner sources.
+The Company had unrealized gains from foreign currency translation of iTeos Belgium during the years ended December 31, 2022 and 2021, which meets the criteria as other comprehensive income and, therefore, the Company has reported comprehensive income and net income.